 When I wrote about Pan’s Labyrinth earlier in the Fest, I mentioned that Story can collude with two different types of escape.
 There is the sort where we use Story as an escape from unchangeable circumstances, a reprieve into fantasy and imagination.
 Then there is the sort where Story collaborates with us in an escape in which we are actually able to flee mental prisons and thought patterns, to break out from the limitations of our own habits and assumptions that actually makes new things possible for us.
 I’m hoping that The Babadook can be another partner in crime for me in my escape past the walls and guards and barbed wire of my own mental landscape.

-This allegory is amazingly astute.
+This metaphor is remarkably astute in my experience.
 Amelia won’t surrender to the reality of her grief and trauma, she keeps her memories locked away in the basement, she can’t bare to look directly at the darkness.
 Whenever we keep things in the shadows and closets of our lives they continue to grow scarier and darker, they emerge as shapeshifting black monsters that stalk and hound us, change us, isolate us, torture us, even make us dangerous to the ones we love.

 Amelia’s shame keeps her isolated.
 It keeps her from differentiating from the vapid idiots who are incapable of empathizing with or hearing her at all from the people who genuinely care for her and want to help her.